 Deciding to give one morning each week exclusively to them has been a wonderful decision.
 The structure written into Catholic Schoolhouse propels us forward each week to discover new things.
 They have made new friends who inspire them to learn more.
 The curriculum and idea sharing between moms has pushed burn-out away with fresh approaches.
 My children’s success has encouraged me to want to share Catholic Schoolhouse with you.

-(Since this posting our family has grown–as of 2015, we have four successful college graduates– yes, they will do great, four married children and a total of 10 grandchildren)
+(Since this posting our family of 7 children has grown–as of 2015, we have four successful college graduates– yes, they will do great, four married children and a total of 10 grandchildren)

 Catholic Schoolhouse is an apostolate possible only with the collaboration and input of many, many, people.
 The following are just a few of the dedicated homeschoolers who are making CSH possible for you!
 We extend our gratitude to these and all who remained unmentioned.
 But, the most important are our Catholic Schoolhouse families–thank you for joining us on this amazing journey!

 History – Mark and Katie Glaser, Columbus, OH

 Early Childhood Education – Jaquie Stevens, Charlotte, NC

 Music – Kim Barry, Elizabeth Wagner, upper-level fine arts, Indianapolis, IN

 Literature – Mary Collart Mack, B.S English literature, Rock Hill, SC, Julie Keller, Beth Mortenson, Green Bay, WI

 Geography – Sarah Nyikos, M.S., B.A. geography, summa cum laude, Columbia, SC

 Doris Kasprak, York Technical College, biology, human anatomy, Rock Hill, SC